 Things to see in Montenegro

 This tiny country is home to just 300,000 people but packs a huge punch in terms of tourist appeal.
 Mountains, canyons, lakes, coastline – Montenegro has it all!
+So much that we wrote a full Montenegro itinerary, but here are the highlights.
 Montenegro uses the Euro so tends to be a little more expensive than its neighbours.
 But it is still possible to do Montenegro on a budget and even easy in the less touristy areas.
 So, where to visit in Montenegro?

 The Durmitor National Park